godevsig/gshellos/docs/daemon.md

 # Q&A

+1. service not found: godevsig_gshellDaemon
+   Start gshell daemon first before any other commands.
-1. Start gshell daemon failed with "socket already exists: [/var/tmp/adaptiveservice/builtin_serviceLister.sock]" There was an old gshell daemon still running. pkill -SIGINT gshell to kill the old one, and then start the new one.
+1. Start gshell daemon failed with "socket already exists: [/var/tmp/adaptiveservice/builtin_serviceLister.sock]" There is an old gshell daemon still running. `pkill -SIGINT gshell` to kill the old one, and then start the new one.
-2. gshell still failed to start?
+1. gshell still failed to start?
-   Try rm -rf /var/tmp/adaptiveservice and then restart gshell daemon
+   Try `rm -rf /var/tmp/adaptiveservice` and then restart gshell daemon